PitziLabs/workstation-bootstrap/README.md

 ## Idempotent

 All three scripts are safe to re-run at any time.
 Each checks for existing installations before doing anything, and the `.bashrc` configuration block is replaced cleanly on each run (bounded by marker comments).
 The Xubuntu and Fedora scripts also clean up markers from the other variants if you're migrating between environments.

+The workstation config file at `~/.config/workstation-bootstrap/config` is never overwritten on re-run — only created if it doesn't exist yet.

 ## Requirements